With half a dozen sparkling beaches nearby we can’t fault Barcelona for being short on urban green space.

 - Try and go mid-week for the smallest crowds

-- The kiosks selling drinks and snacks are double supermarket price!
+- The kiosks selling drinks and snacks are double market price!
 Stock up beforehand.

 - Walk up the right-hand stairs of the fountain for a great photo opportunity